P0CEA

 5

-Conduct an injector return flow test to assess whether the injector is leaking internally when commanded closed.
+Conduct an injector return-flow test to assess internal leakage when the injector is commanded closed.

 -